DengPingFan/SINet/README.md

 [3] Anabranch network for camouflaged object segmentation.
 CVIU, 2019.<br>
 [4] Camouflaged Object Detection, CVPR, 2020.

+## Datasets
 Our training dataset is:

 Our testing dataset is:

 ## Citation
-Please cite our paper if you find the work useful:<br>
+Please cite our paper if you find the work useful:

 	@inproceedings{fan2020Camouflage,
   	title={Camouflaged Object Detection},
-    author={Fan, Deng-Ping and Ji, Ge-Peng and Sun, Guolei and Cheng, Ming-Ming and Shen, Jianbing and Shao, Ling}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2020}
+  	author={Fan, Deng-Ping and Ji, Ge-Peng and Sun, Guolei and Cheng, Ming-Ming and Shen, Jianbing and Shao, Ling}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2020}
 	}